bxparks/AceTime/README.md

 use the Arduino `String` class.
 Everything it needs is allocated statically at initialization time.
-On an 8-bit Arduino Nano (AVR), the AceTime library with one timezone using the `BasicZoneSpecifier` and the `SystemClock` consumes about 8kB of flash and 430 bytes of RAM.
-On an ESP8266 processor (32-bit) the same functionality consumes 14kB of flash and 4600 bytes of RAM.
+On an 8-bit Arduino Nano (AVR), the AceTime library with one timezone using the `BasicZoneSpecifier` and the `SystemClock` consumes about 8kB of flash and 350 bytes of RAM.
+On an ESP8266 processor (32-bit) the same functionality consumes 11kB of flash and 850 bytes of RAM.
+Loading all 270 timezones supported by `BasicZoneSpecifier` takes about 14kB of flash on an 8-bit processor and about 21kB of flash on a 32-bit processor.
 The fully functioning [WorldClock](examples/WorldClock) with 3 OLED displays, 3 timezones, a SystemClock synchronized to a DS3231 chip, and 2 buttons can fit inside the 30kB flash size of an Arduino Pro Micro controller.

+Conversion from date-time components (year, month, day, etc) to epochSeconds (`ZonedDateTime::toEpochSeconds()`) takes about:
+* 90 microseconds on an 8-bit AVR processor,
+* 7 microseconds on an ESP8266,
+* 1.4 microseconds on an ESP32,
+* 0.5 microseconds on a Teensy 3.2.

+Conversion from an epochSeconds to date-time components including timezone (`ZonedDateTime::forEpochSeconds()`) takes:
+* 600 microseconds on an 8-bit AVR,
+* 25 microseconds on an ESP8266,
+* 2.5 microseconds on an ESP32,
+* 6 microseconds on a Teensy 3.2.

+if we get hits of the internal transitions cache.

-Version: 0.4 (2019-07-09, TZ DB version 2019a, beta)
+**Version**: 0.4 (2019-07-09, TZ DB version 2019a, beta)

-Status: Zoneinfo files stored in PROGMEM when available.
+**Status**: Fully functional with an API that is expected to be stable for all classes except for the `ZoneManager` classes.

 ## HelloDateTime